mdzahidul-islam/deep_learning_homework/README.md

 # deep_learning_materials
-The home work problems during my graduate level deep learning class.
+This repo contains the homework problems of my graduate level deep learning class at NYU.